Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Related Work

 \section{Related Work}

-\paragraph{Video Grounding.} The origin of video grounding traces back to the temporal activity localization~\cite{shou2016temporal}, which attempts to locate the start and end timestamps of actions and identify its labels in an untrimmed video.
-Likewise, video grounding aims to retrieve the corresponding timespans, but it is grounded on language queries rather than a fixed set of action labels.
-Pioneering video grounding works~\cite{anne2017localizing, gao2017tall} define the task and provide benchmark datasets.
-Since then, numerous efforts have been made to push the boundaries of video grounding.
-Early works follow the \pb pipeline~\cite{anne2017localizing,gao2017tall,chen2018temporally,liu2018cross,hendricks2018localizing,zhang2019man,zhang2019cross,yuan2019semantic,ge2019mac,xu2019multilevel,wang2020temporally,zhang2020learning,qu2020fine,liu2020jointly,wang2021structured,zhang2021multi}, which segments a huge number of candidate timespans at regular intervals on different scales, and then ranks them using an evaluation network.
-While \pb approaches show reliable results, they are sensitive to proposal quality and suffer from the prohibitive cost of creating proposals, as well as the computationally inefficient comparison of all proposal-target pairings.
-Another line of works are the \pf approaches~\cite{yuan2019find,ghosh2019excl,lu2019debug,chen2020rethinking,chen2020learning,mun2020local,wang2020dual,wang2020temporally,zeng2020dense,chen2020hierarchical,rodriguez2020proposal,zhang2020span}, which tries to regress the timespans directly.
+\paragraph{Video Grounding.} The origin of NLVG traces back to the temporal activity localization~\cite{shou2016temporal}, which attempts to locate the start and end timestamps of actions and identify its labels in an untrimmed video.
+Likewise, NLVG aims to retrieve the corresponding time segments, but it is grounded on language queries rather than a fixed set of action labels.
+Pioneering NLVG works~\cite{anne2017localizing, gao2017tall} define the task and provide benchmark datasets.
+Since then, numerous efforts have been made to push the boundaries of NLVG.
+Early works follow the \pb pipeline~\cite{anne2017localizing,gao2017tall,chen2018temporally,liu2018cross,hendricks2018localizing,zhang2019man,zhang2019cross,yuan2019semantic,ge2019mac,xu2019multilevel,wang2020temporally,zhang2020learning,qu2020fine,liu2020jointly,wang2021structured,zhang2021multi}, which segments a huge number of candidates at regular intervals on different scales, and then ranks them using an evaluation network.
+While \pb approaches provide reliable results, they are highly dependent on proposal quality and suffer from the prohibitive cost of creating proposals, as well as the computationally inefficient comparison of all proposal-target pairings.
+Another line of works is the \pf approaches~\cite{yuan2019find,ghosh2019excl,lu2019debug,chen2020rethinking,chen2020learning,mun2020local,wang2020dual,wang2020temporally,zeng2020dense,chen2020hierarchical,rodriguez2020proposal,zhang2020span,cao2021pursuit}, which tries to regress the time segments directly.
 They are more flexible than \pb approaches in terms of granularity.
 However, its accuracy generally lags behind that of its counterpart.
-To summarize, the former try to \textbf{match} the predefined proposals with ground truth, while the latter \textbf{explore} the whole search space to find timespans directly.
+To summarize, the former tries to \textit{match} the predefined proposals with ground truth, while the latter \textit{explores} the whole search space to find time segments directly.

-In this work, we aim to integrate two streams of video grounding methods into a single paradigm named explore-and-match, by formulating video grounding as a direct set prediction problem.
-Our method can generate flexible timespans like \pf approaches while preserving the concept of \pb approaches that use positive and negative proposals at the same time.
+This work aims to integrate two streams of NLVG methods into a single paradigm named \enm, by formulating NLVG as a direct set prediction problem.
+Our method generates flexible time segments like \pf approaches while preserving the concept of \pb approaches that use positive and negative proposals at the same time.